What is inflammation?

-Inflammation is an immune response to trauma or infection.
+Inflammation is the body’s immune response to an irritant.
+The irritant could be trauma from an injury, chemicals, or an infection.
 The body responds with pain, swelling, and redness, which are all part of the initial inflammatory response.

 - Alzheimer's Disease

 - Autoimmune diseases, such as lupus, celiac disease, and rheumatoid arthritis

 - Inflammatory bowel disease, including Crohn's disease and ulcerative colitis

 C-Reactive Protein, or CRP, is a protein that increases in the blood with inflammation.
 The high-sensitivity CRP blood test (hs-CRP) can detect even small elevations of CRP protein as an indicator of low levels of inflammation in the body.

 An inflammatory marker test measures if you have elevated CRP concentration in your blood and can help you understand if there are inflammatory processes occurring in your body.
 Our blood test for inflammation can help you identify elevated levels of hs-CRP and is a convenient way to learn about inflammation that may be occurring in your body.